NLnetLabs/draft-toorop-dnsop-dns-catalog-zones/draft-ietf-dnsop-dns-catalog-zones.md

 immediately without doing a SOA query first.
 The SOA query may be omitted, because the SOA serial has been obtained reliably via the catalog zone already.

-When a `serial` property is present for a member zone and it matches the SOA serial of that member zone, catalog zone consumers which are secondary for that member zone MAY ignore the refresh time in the SOA record of the member zone and rely on updates via the `serial` property of the member zone.
-A refresh timer of a catalog zone MUST NOT be ignored.

 Primary nameservers MAY be configured to omit sending DNS NOTIFY messages to secondary nameservers which are known to process the `serial` property of the member zones in that catalog.
 However they MAY also combine signalling of zone